devdesiignn/react-folder-structure/README.md

         └── Role.ts
 ```

-# React Folder Structure

-Welcome to the open-sourced file and folder structure for React applications!
-This repository provides a comprehensive and organized layout for structuring your React projects, aimed at improving maintainability, scalability, and collaboration among developers.

 ## Overview

 Managing the architecture of a React application can be challenging as projects grow in complexity.
 This repository offers a standardized structure that promotes modularity, reusability, and clarity in code organization.